Rade58/chatops/README.md

 We defined cron job function in `src/reminder.ts`

 Since our function gets deployed by pushing to main branch, we will have up and running cron job function deployed

+# Before pushing everything to main branch (before deploying)

+**SET ALL ENV VARIABLES IN NETLIFY DASHBOARD**

+OFCOURSE IT WILL THROW ERRORS WITHOUT MENTIONED THINGS